Home Tags Coffee

 I love coffee, but I cannot drink it.
 This has been the case since my doctor issued the verdict last month - no coffee and no milk.
 I was quite disappointed to hear that as I love coffee, but I was determined to follow expert medical advice.
 That conviction, however, did not last more than one week into a new semester with a full course load.
-After three days of experiencing the overworked, sleep deprived college life, my determination began to waver, and I gave in. so I had a cup of coffee.

 South Florida’s Lana Ditchek Goldberg Hachnossos Kallah will observe its 28th anniversary with a delightful evening featuring Israeli singing sensation Rachel Factor.
 The women-only event will include delicious sushi, dessert buffet, coffee bar, boutique and raffle prizes.

 The blast of the shofar carries loudly and clearly over long distances.
 Because of that, it was often blown in biblical times as a means of communication - to announce times of danger or the onset of peace.
 Today the shofar is sounded in connection with the Jewish holidays of Rosh Hashanah and Yom Kippur.
 In fact, the only specific biblical commandment for the upcoming Rosh Hashanah holiday (in these times) is the sounding of the shofar.

 While some people have the extreme mazel of knowing within an hour of their date that the person sitting across from them is the "right one," the vast majority of those on shidduch (blind) dates aren't so lucky.
 I would guess most first dates are parve - with the consensus being, "I had a nice time, but not amazing."